There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 What was your relationship to Edvard Grieg’s music before this project?

-“Some band members went to music school, where they learnt a great deal about Edvard Grieg.”
+“Some band members went to music school, where they learned a great deal about Edvard Grieg.”

 If you had visitors from abroad, which three cultural events would you recommend?